timahutchinson/curly-quack/README.md

 Set-up
 ------

+The environmental variable QVANTEL_DIR needs to be set to point to the top directory of the repo (i.e., the directory this file is in).
-A test database needs to be created by running the create_db.py script.
+Then, a test database needs to be created by running the create_db.py script.

 Classes
 -------